Intro

 Happy New Year!
 This is my first post of 2026, and I’m excited to share how I currently manage DNS.

 If you’re like me, then nothing is worse than needing to do things manually.
-Especially the extremely tedious task of clicking my way through Cloudflare’s portal and updating DNS by hand!
+Especially the tedious task of clicking my way through Cloudflare’s portal and updating DNS by hand.

-Cloudflare is paramount to me, it is where I host all of my domains.
-While I do run a local DNS server, this is for performance reasons, and not for management of my DNS records.
+I do run a local DNS server, but that is mainly for local resolution and performance.
+Cloudflare is still the source of truth for my public DNS records.
 Another bonus is it provides me an API that I can use to programmatically create DNS records.

 Here is a high-level diagram of the flow: